MR

 The iShares Core S&P 500 Index ETF (XUS) is another inexpensive option offered in Canada by Blackrock’s iShares.

-In contrast to VFV and ZSP, XUS has a slightly shorter performance track record and is relatively smaller in terms of assets under management.
+In contrast to VFV and ZSP, XUS has a slightly shorter performance track record and is relatively smaller regarding assets under management.
 However, compared to other funds and ETFs in Canada, XUS is a massive ETF.

 It offers a low distribution yield and pays distribution semi-annually.
 Though it is not at the same level as S&P ETFs from Vanguard and BMO, iShares Core S&P Index ETF is still a top choice for Canadian investors.